omniscale/seedjs/README.md

 SeedJS
 ======

-SeedJS is a JavaScript library for seeding tiles from sources like WMTS or WMS and storing them into a storage like CouchDB or LocalStorage.
+SeedJS is a JavaScript library for seeding tiles from sources like WMTS or WMS and storing them into a storage like CouchDB.

 Current features and limitations: